arontaupe/aron.petau.net/_posts/2024-01-30-airaspi-build-log.md

 if there is no error, you can verify your stream through vlc under rtsp://airaspi.local:8900/cam1 (default would be 8554, but we changed it in the config file)

+### Current Status

+I get working streams from both cameras, sending them out at 30fps at 720p. frigate, however limits the display fps to 5, which is depressing to watch, especially since the tpu doesnt even break a little sweat.

+Frigate claime that the TPU is good for up to 10 cameras, so there is headroom.

+The stram is completely errant and drops frames left and right.
+I have sometimes seen detect fps of 0.2, but the TPU speed should definitely not be the bottleneck here.
+Maybe attach the cameras to a separate device and stream from there?

+The biggest issue here is that the google folx seems to have abandoned the coral, even though they just released a new piece of hardware for it.
+Their most RECENT python build is 3.9.
+Specifically, pycoral seems to be the problem there. without a decent update, I will be confined to debian 10, with python 3.7.3.
+That sucks.
+There are custom wheels, but nothing that seems plug and play.

+About the rest of this setup:
+The decision to go for m.2 E key to save money, instead of spending more on the usb version was a huge mistake.
+Please do yourself a favor and spend the extra 40 bucks.
+Technically, its probably faster and better with continuous operation, but i have yet to feel the benefit of that.

+### TODOs

+ - Check whether vdo.ninja is a viable way to add mobile streams. then Smartphone stream evaluation would be on the horizon.
+ - Bother the mediamtx makers about the libcamera bump, so we can get rid of the rpicam-vid hack.
+I suspect there is quirte a lot of performance lost there.
+ - tweak the frigate config to get snapshots and maybe build an image / video database to later train a custom model.
+ - worry about attaching an external ssd and saving the video files on it.
+  - find a way to export the landmark points from frigate. maybe send them via osc like in pose2art?
+  - find a different hat that lets me access the other TPU?
+I have the dual version, but can currently only acces 1 of the 2 TPUs due to hardware restrictions.